misalcedo/aimd/README.md

 See https://en.wikipedia.org/wiki/Additive_increase/multiplicative_decrease

 ## Notes
-This implementation will exhibit exponential, rather than linear, growth when a client is fully utilized (e.g., 1 -> 2 -> 4 -> 8).
+Runs 1 and 2 exhibit exponential, rather than linear, growth when a client is fully utilized (e.g., 1 -> 2 -> 4 -> 8).
 This occurs because we increase the limit after each acquired weight is released instead of only increasing every Round-Trip Time.

+Run 3 uses a ticker to increase the limit on an interval as long as no failures were reported since the last tick.

-An alternative implementation would be to increase the limit on decaying average RTT as long as no failures were detected.
-This would require tracking the average RTT in the limiter and updating the limit on each acquire if the RTT time has passed.
+An alternative implementation would use a decaying average RTT instead of hard-coding an interval.
+Tracking the RTT dynamically would allow us to detect increases in the RTT time as congestion and decrease accordingly.

 ## Simulation
 The example directory contains a simulation of multiple concurrent workers along with a CSV of a run using the default parameters.
 Each worker has its own limiter and attempts to run a number of concurrent operations.

-### Run 1
+### Run 1 - Exponential
 The following chart shows the maximum concurrency limit of each worker on a 1 second interval.
 The simulation was run with 10 workers each with a concurrency of 1,000 each for 10,000 iterations per concurrent operation.
 The underlying resource has a concurrency of 1,000.

 ![Chart of worker concurrency limits](example/chart.png)

-### Run 2
+### Run 2 - Exponential
 The following chart shows the maximum concurrency limit of each worker (i.e. client).
 The simulation was run with 10 workers each with a concurrency of 100 each for 100 iterations per concurrent operation.
 The underlying resource has a concurrency of 100.